 14. File System Supports

-In Unix File system supports - jfs, gpfs, hfs, hfs+, ufs, xfs, zfs while the Linux files system are, ext2, ext3, ext4, jfs, reiserFS, Xfs, FAT, FAT32, NTFS, Btrfs.
+The Unix File System supports jfs, gpfs, hfs, hfs+, ufs, xfs, and zfs, while the Linux File System supports ext2, ext3, ext4, jfs, reiserFS, Xfs, FAT, FAT32, NTFS, and Btrfs.

 15. User Case

-Unix is used on servers, Workstations and PCs, whereas Linux is used everywhere from server, PCs, smartphones, tablets to mainframes.
+Unix is used on servers, workstations, and PCs, whereas Linux is used everywhere, from server, PCs, smartphones, tablets, and mainframes.

 16. Written In